Azimuth1/azimuth1-new-website/collections/_posts/2021-07-18-welcome-amanda.md

 ---
 published: true
 layout: post
-title: Amanda West joins the Azimuth1 team
+title: Amanda West joins the Daybreak team
 description: Amanda is a data scientist with experience in visualization, economics, and deep learning.
 date: 2021-07-18
 authors: ["Jason Dalton"]